 One thing we can say is that we live in very interesting times.
 These unprecedented events are accelerating at a blistering pace, as we hurl through space on this ball we call Earth.
 It seems this turbulent cycle is going to continue to manifest despite our best human efforts to stop it.
 The only thing we can hope to do is digest the available information and plan for the worst, while hoping for the best.
 Assuredly, humans possess a far greater ability to adapt through technology than the animal kingdom, yet we certainly can’t thrive without protecting the entire biosphere.

 Here are 8 strange Earth changes that should demand our attention:

-sun rose two days early in Greenland, and that two suns may be visible from earth in 2012 -- the same year as the end of the Mayan galactic calendar and the myth of an approaching planet in our binary solar system -- all seem to render grade-school Earth Science textbooks thoroughly obsolete.
+Reports that the sun rose two days early in Greenland, and that two suns may be visible from earth in 2012 — the same year as the end of the Mayan galactic calendar and the myth of an approaching planet in our binary solar system — all seem to render grade-school Earth Science textbooks thoroughly obsolete.
 Many have speculated about the ramifications of approaching galactic events, but there are no accepted or overriding theories.
 However, there is a good chance that some physical effects will be felt on Earth if the force of gravity is altered from planetary alignments and/or approaching celestial objects.
 Keep your eye on the sky and a go-bag at the ready.